microsoft/vscode-docs/docs/editor/intellisense.md

 ![image of IntelliSense showing no useful suggestions](images/intellisense/missing_typings.png)

-**A:** This issue is caused by missing Typings files in JavaScript.
-You can learn how to solve this issue in the [JavaScript language topic](/docs/languages/javascript.md#intellisense).
+**A:** This issue is caused by missing type declaration (typings) files in JavaScript.
+You can check if a type declaration file package is available for a specific library by using the [TypeSearch site](http://microsoft.github.io/TypeSearch).
+There is more information about this issue in the [JavaScript language topic](/docs/languages/javascript.md#intellisense).
 For other languages, please consult the extension's documentation.